programmierbar/fasttrack/readme.md

 ```

 #### --app
-By default, the promote command will promote all defined apps from on track to another.
+By default, the promote command will promote all defined apps from one track to another.
 You can specify
 to promote only one or a set of apps by specifying the app ids the `--app` option.

 ```shell